The animal

 Running the ELASMED network

-Elasmed, a participatory science network, has been set up to involve fishermen, yachtsmen and the general public in collecting data on mobula rays in the Mediterranean.
+ELASMED, a participatory science network, has been set up to involve fishermen, yachtsmen and the general public in collecting data on mobula rays in the Mediterranean.

 Rescue and veterinary care